kiboschool/cs-assignment2-code-bomb/README.md

 Your job for this assignment is to defuse your bomb.

-You must do the assignment in GitHub CodeSpaces.
+You must do the assignment in GitHub Codespaces.
 In fact, there is a rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
 There are several other tamper-proofing devices built into the bomb as well, or so we hear.